ramblingsofadev/docs/validation.md

     ->withValidationAnnotations($appBuilder);
 ```

-If you're not using the configuration library, you can manually scan for annotations:
+If you're not using the application builder library, you can manually scan for annotations:

 ```php
 use Aphiria\Validation\Constraints\Annotations\AnnotationObjectConstraintsRegistrant;